Caring, preparing and supporting you for the journey ahead

 Founder of Antenatal & Baby, British Midwife and Lactation Consultant (IBCLC)

-Jo has been qualified as a midwife for 29 years with a wealth of experience embracing all aspects of maternity care spanning across 5 different countries.
+Jo has been qualified as a midwife for 33 years with a wealth of experience embracing all aspects of maternity care spanning across 5 different countries.
 Core-team labour ward in a busy city hospital, working with refugees in areas of conflict, home-deliveries, and teaching and preparing realistically for what is to come, are but a few of Jo’s areas of expertise.
 She qualified as a lactation consultant in 2011 and alongside teaching has found this area of care to be her busiest.
 Her aim is to empower patients so that they feel confident and informed for the journey ahead.
 She teaches from a base of sound academic knowledge and clinical experience having delivered hundreds of babies.
 Good preparation is imperative and she offers this in the form of versatile prenatal courses and breastfeeding workshops.
-She offers private consults both within her clinics and online – extending her breastfeeding support and expertise to many other countries.
+She offers private breastfeeding consults online thereby extending her loyal support and expertise in many other countries.

 Jo is now living in Bellingham, Northumberland UK, (and also Ixelles in Brussels) and offers an online prenatal preparation service internationally, with breastfeeding consults both online and within a 20 mile radius of her home in the UK.

 Hannah Kurz (very sadly leaves A&B end of march 2023)